adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 This terms are usually thrown around and it's nice to make a distinction between both of them.
 In fact, both are actually categorized together.
 They are called ___Test Doubles___.

 Stubs are a set of fake/dummy data in other to make a test pass WHILE Mocks (object) are simply "fakes" that simulate the behaviour of another object in a way that is controlled by you, the tester.
-Mocks always have stubs.
+Mocks may (not) have stubs.

 ### Getting started